lisaxeverest/15.003_Fall2025/intro_to_deep_learning/README.md

 ### Questions?

-Please email Kimberly Villalobos Carballo (kimvc@mit.edu) and Léonard Boussioux (leobix@mit.edu) for any questions about this session :)
+Please email Kimberly Villalobos Carballo (kimvc@mit.edu) and Gabriel Afriat (afriatg@mit.edu) for any questions about this session :)